SeisComP/main/apps/processing/scevent/plugins/events/regioncheck/descriptions/scevent_regioncheck.rst

 Event types
 -----------

 The event types are either set based the types configured in :confval:`rc.eventTypePositive` and :confval:`rc.eventTypeNegative` or based on the type provided by the header of BNA polygons if :confval:`rc.readEventTypeFromBNA` is active.

 Type definition
 ~~~~~~~~~~~~~~~

-For defining the event type, any value defined in `QuakeML <https://geofon.gfz-potsdam.de/_uml/>`_.
+For defining the event type, any value defined in :cite:t:`uml`.
 The list of valid values can also be found in the Event tab of :ref:`scolv`: Type.

 Examples for valid event types: